 While this object has a story to tell at the Museum as well as at the Sector 17 Plaza in Chandigarh, many miss the connection that Corbusier felt between France and this new Indian city he crafted.

-As we move closer to celebrating 70 years of Independence, it is worth a moment’s pause – to reflect on, remember the Partition, and celebrate the resilient spirit of the people of Punjab/Panjab.
+If you travel to Chandigarh, the Sector 17 plaza’s Fountain is worth a moment’s pause – to reflect on, remember the Partition, and celebrate the resilient spirit of the people of Punjab/Panjab.